PSHE at Cotsford

 These themes include various topics related to physical and mental health, alcohol and drug education, relationships (and sex) education, economic wellbeing and careers.
 Often our work in PSHE is cross curricula and covers British Values, Spiritual, Moral, Social and Cultural Education and also links into our Rights Respecting School agenda.

-We, at Cotsford Primary are very excited to begin our journey with Jigsaw, the mindful approach to PSHE.
+We, at Cotsford Primary, teach PSHE through Jigsaw, the mindful approach to PSHE.
 It promotes positive mindsets and allows children to expand their knowledge of respecting their rights.
 Each class has it’s own character in the shape of a jigsaw piece.
 These are on display in each class and are used regularly to support children with decisions and their understanding.

 RSE at Cotsford